-Before we proceed to the examination of these curious organs in detail, it may be well to devote a moment's attention to the mechanism by which the acontia themselves are projected from the body.
-As this was first described (so far as I am aware) by myself,† I will take the liberty of citing some of my observations on the matter.
+curious organs in detail, it may be well to devote a moment's attention to the mechanism by which the acontia themselves are projected from the body.
+As this was first described (so far as I am aware) by myself, I will take the liberty of citing some of my observations on the matter.

-The emission of the acontia is provided-for by the existence of special orifices, which I term cinclides.
+"The emission of the acontia is provided for by the existence of special orifices, which I term Cinclides.
 The integument of the body, in the Sagartiæ, is perforated by minute foramina, having a resemblance in appearance to the spiracula of Insects.
-They occur in the interseptal spaces; opening a communication between these

-The thin, delicate cuticle or skin which covers all the free, uninclosed, internal surfaces of the body.
+They occur in the interseptal spaces; opening a communication between these (and therefore the general visceral cavity) and the external water.
+It follows that they are placed in perpendicular rows, but I have not been able to trace any other regularity in their arrangement.
+So far as I have seen, they are so scattered, that one, two, or even more contiguous intersepts may be quite destitute of a cinclis.
+I would not, however, attach too much weight to this negative evidence, since the animal has the power of closing them individually at will, and that so completely, that the most careful scrutiny does not detect their presence.

-† In a memoir, entitled "Researches on the Poison Apparatus in the Actiniadæ," read before the Royal Society, Feb.
+1 In a memoir entitled, "Researches on the Poison Apparatus in the Actiniadæ," read before the Royal Society, Feb.
 4th, 1858.